Like our resources? Consider donating!

 *NEW* Accountability to Indigenous Communities Project

 Since early 2019, CommunityWise has worked with an Indigenous Advisory Group, led by Blackfoot elder Jackie Bromley, to learn about and address anti-Indigenous racism as part of our AROC process.
 The members of this group, as well as Nicole Eshkakogan, the consultant that supported us in forming and working with the group, sat down with Michelle Robinson of Native Calgarian in October 2020 to discuss the work they did with CommunityWise.
 We are grateful for their contributions and look forward to deepening our relationships with them as we take action on their recommendations for Indigenous-led solutions for equity and anti-racism.
-(A summary of the “report” mentioned in the podcast will be released before the end of the 2020!)
+(A summary of the “report” mentioned in the podcast will be released soon!)

 Organizational Racism: Self-Assessment